A grey subscription car driving down a wet road.

 If you have poor credit, you may still get rejected

-While subscription aren't a form of car finance, providers want to see you can afford the payments.
-Having said that, they will be less stringent than PCP, HP or leasing providers.
+While subscriptions aren't a form of car finance, providers want to see that you can afford the monthly payments.
+While providers are generally more flexible than traditional car finance companies, they will be less stringent than PCP, HP or leasing providers, they still need to verify affordability, meaning those with poor credit histories might face restrictions or rejection.

 The cost per month may be higher than leasing a car or buying one outright

 Car subscriptions are a great way to get your hands on new wheels, but the monthly payment can be high.
-Due to the fact you don't have to pay a large deposit upfront, and the subscription provider is responsible for most car costs, this is reflected in the monthly payment.
+These typically exceed traditional leasing or outright purchase options primarily because the all-inclusive nature of subscriptions reflects insurance, maintenance, and other services in the payment structure.
+The costs are also reflected by the fact you don't have to pay a large deposit upfront, and the subscription provider is responsible for most car costs.

 The included mileage may not be enough for some

-While most providers offer at least 700 miles per month as standard, this may not be enough for those road warrior who like to drive!
-The on the other hand, you can add more miles to your subscription which is normally between 4p and up 30p per mile.
+While most providers offer at least 700 miles per month as standard, this may not be enough for those road warriors who like to drive!
+On the other hand, you can add more miles to your subscription which is normally between 4p and up 30p per mile.
 Excess mileage is also charged if you go over the pre-agreed mileage.
+This ultimately means you need to carefully consider your driving habits to avoid excess charges.

 You can't modify the car (in most cases)

 Whatever car is available, that's what you can order and subscribe to.
 So far, Care by Volvo is the only subscription provider that allows for configuring your car.
-But with that comes the longer term commitment, starting at 3-months.
+But with that comes the longer-term commitment, starting at three months.
 Plus, configuring the car to your likely normally adds a few more weeks to the delivery time.

 You will never own the car

+The most significant consideration is that subscriptions never lead to ownership.
 If you want your hard-earned cash to go towards ownership of the vehicle, then subscription is not right for you.
-If you like owning your cars, tinkering with them and fixing them yourself, look elsewhere.
+If building equity in a vehicle or having the freedom to modify and maintain it yourself is important, a subscription model might not provide the best solution for your needs.
+Or, if you like owning your cars, tinkering with them and fixing them yourself, look elsewhere.
+This makes subscriptions more suited to those who value flexibility and convenience over long-term asset ownership.

 Final word